elementor/hello-plus/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html
 Resources URI: https://github.com/elementor/hello-plus

-Hello+ is a free WordPress plugin designed to work seamlessly with Elementor’s Hello Themes.
-It adds the Plus in the Hello themes.
+Hello+ is a free WordPress plugin designed to work seamlessly with Elementor’s Hello Biz Theme.
+It adds the Plus in the Hello Biz theme.

 == Description ==

-Hello+ is a free WordPress plugin designed to work seamlessly with Elementor’s Hello Themes (e.g. [Hello Biz](https://wordpress.org/themes/hello-biz/)).
+Hello+ is a free WordPress plugin designed to work seamlessly with Elementor’s [Hello Biz](https://wordpress.org/themes/hello-biz/) Theme.
 It provides a robust foundation for users to craft unique designs using Elementor’s drag-and-drop site builder and the Hello Themes.

 Hello+ offers a guided setup, purpose-built design kits, streamlined management tools, and specialized Hello Widgets to deliver a fast and efficient site-building experience.
-Hello+ is designed to complement Elementor’s Hello Themes (e.g. [Hello Biz](https://wordpress.org/themes/hello-biz/)), an essential companion that must be installed alongside Hello+ for optimal functionality.
+Hello+ is designed to complement Elementor’s [Hello Biz](https://wordpress.org/themes/hello-biz/) Theme, an essential companion that must be installed alongside Hello+ for optimal functionality.
 Click [here](https://wordpress.org/themes/hello-biz/) to install Hello Biz.